 At Glanvilles, we understand that rising living costs and shrinking pension pots can make life challenging as you grow older, not to mention limiting you from doing the things you should have the freedom to do in your retirement, like travel or invest in your hobbies.
 As you grow even older, it is also likely you will need to pay for some level of care.

 Nobody should ever be expected to sell their home and move out because they are struggling to support themselves or the people they love in their retirement.
 Equity release can help you avoid this possibility.

 However, equity release is a major financial decision which could have wide-ranging implications for you and the people you want to provide for after you die.
 Therefore, you should always take careful legal, financial, and tax advice before deciding to go for it.

-For practical advice about lifetime mortgages, get in touch with our equity release solicitors in Chichester, Fareham, or Havant, email us at email@example.com or fill in our simple online enquiry form for a quick response.
+For practical advice about lifetime mortgages, get in touch with our equity release solicitors in Chichester, Fareham, Havant or Petworth, email us at [email protected] or fill in our simple online enquiry form for a quick response.

 There are many important considerations to take into account before getting an equity release mortgage, including your eligibility, whether you already have mortgages on the property, the current value of your home, and the tax, benefits and other financial implications.

 We always advise clients considering an equity release mortgage to obtain independent financial advice and tax advice, preferably from advisors specialising in these respective areas.
 Before deciding whether to proceed with an Equity Release Mortgage, it is important to consider whether an equity release mortgage is appropriate for you and whether the proposed scheme matches your objectives and protects your long term interests.